chriskrycho/v5.chriskrycho.com/site/journal/2023/Unsafe.md

   audience: >
     People at least vaguely familiar with the tradeoffs around memory safety in “systems” languages like Rust, C++, Zig, Odin, etc.; and

+thanks: >
+  Dan Freeman reviewed a draft of this before publication and it is better for his input!

 started: 2023-07-29T10:05:00-0600
+updated: 2023-07-29T12:35:00-0600
+updates:
+  - at: 2023-07-29T12:35:00-0600
+    changes: >
+      Rewrote a section after reading and getting feedback from Dan Freeman.

 draft: true

 ---